-This section will explore SamCart’s learning and engagement tools.
+This section will explore SamCart’s learning and engagement tools, starting with quizzes.

-The SamCart course app provides basic quiz creation tools.
+The SamCart Courses app provides basic quiz creation tools.

-The only option is to create multiple-choice questions with one correct answer, and there’s no way to generate multiple-selection or paragraph-style questions.
+The only option is to create multiple-choice questions with one correct answer, and there’s no way to generate multiple-selection questions.